-For thousands of years, marijuana has been used to treat a wide variety of ailments.
-Until 1937, marijuana (Cannabis sativa L.) was legal in the United States for all purposes.
-Presently, federal law allows only one American to use marijuana as a medicine.
+For thousands of years, cannabis has been used to treat a wide variety of ailments.
+Until 1937, cannabis (also known as marijuana) was legal in the United States for all purposes.
+Presently, even though more than two-thirds of U.S. states have medical cannabis laws, federal law allows only one American to use cannabis as a medicine.

 On March 17, 1999, the National Academy of Sciences' Institute of Medicine (IOM) concluded, "[T]here are some limited circumstances in which we recommend smoking marijuana for medical uses."
-The IOM report, the result of two years of research that was funded by the White House drug policy office, analyzed all existing data on marijuana's therapeutic uses.
+The IOM report, the result of two years of research that was funded by the White House drug policy office, analyzed all existing data on cannabis's therapeutic uses.
+In its 2017 follow-up review of subsequent research, the National Academy of Sciences, Engineering, and Medicine concluded there is conclusive or substantial clinical evidence of cannabis’ and cannabinoids’ efficacy at alleviating chronic pain, chemotherapy-induced nausea and vomiting, and multiple sclerosis spasticity symptoms.

 MEDICAL VALUE

 AIDS.
-Marijuana can reduce the nausea, vomiting, and loss of appetite caused by the ailment itself and by various AIDS medications.
-Observational research has found that by relieving these side effects, medical marijuana increases the ability of patients to stay on life-extending treatment.
-(See also CHRONIC PAIN below.)
+Cannabis can reduce the nausea, vomiting, and loss of appetite caused by the ailment itself and by various AIDS medications.
+Observational research has found that by relieving these side effects, medical cannabis increases the ability of patients to stay on life-extending treatment.

 CANCER.
-Marijuana can stimulate the appetite and alleviate nausea and vomiting, which are common side effects of chemotherapy treatment.
+Cannabis can stimulate the appetite and alleviate nausea and vomiting, which are common side effects of chemotherapy treatment.
+It can also alleviate pain.

 CROHN’S DISEASE.
 A placebo-controlled clinical trial that was published in 2013 found that complete remission was achieved in five out of 11 subjects who were administered cannabis, compared to one of the 10 who received a placebo.

 MULTIPLE SCLEROSIS.
-Marijuana can limit the muscle pain and spasticity caused by the disease, as well as relieving tremor and unsteadiness of gait.
+Cannabis can limit the muscle pain and spasticity caused by the disease, as well as relieving tremor, unsteadiness of gait, and pain.
 (Multiple sclerosis is the leading cause of neurological disability among young and middle-aged adults in the United States.)

 Each of these applications has been deemed legitimate by at least one court, legislature, and/or government agency in the United States.

-Many patients and loved ones also report that marijuana is useful for treating migraine, menstrual cramps, alcohol and opiate addiction, autism with self-injurious or aggressive behavior, post -traumatic stress disorder, and depression and other debilitating mood disorders.
+Many patients and loved ones also report that cannabis is useful for treating other conditions, including agitation of Alzheimer's, glaucoma, migraines, opiate addiction, depression, and other debilitating mood disorders.

-Marijuana could be helpful for millions of patients in the United States.
-Nevertheless, other than for the four people with special permission from the federal government, medical marijuana remains illegal under federal law!
+Cannabis could be helpful for millions of patients in the United States.
+Nevertheless, other than for a single person with special permission from the federal government, medical cannabis remains illegal under federal law!

 BACKGROUND

-Prior to 1937, at least 27 medicines containing marijuana were legally available in the United States.
+Prior to 1937, at least 27 medicines containing cannabis were legally available in the United States.
 Many were made by well-known pharmaceutical firms that still exist today, such as Squibb (now Bristol- Myers Squibb) and Eli Lilly.
-The Marijuana Tax Act of 1937 federally prohibited marijuana.
-Dr. William C. Woodward of the American Medical Association opposed the Act, testifying that prohibition would ultimately prevent the medical uses of marijuana.
+The Marijuana Tax Act of 1937 federally prohibited cannabis.
+Dr. William C. Woodward of the American Medical Association opposed the Act, testifying that prohibition would ultimately prevent the medical uses of cannabis.

-This definition simply does not apply to marijuana.
-Of course, at the time of the Controlled Substances Act, marijuana had been prohibited for more than three decades.
-Its medical uses forgotten, marijuana was considered a dangerous and addictive narcotic.
+This definition simply does not apply to cannabis.
+Of course, at the time of the Controlled Substances Act, cannabis had been prohibited for more than three decades.
+Its medical uses forgotten, cannabis was considered a dangerous and addictive narcotic.

-A substantial increase in the number of recreational users in the 1970s contributed to the rediscovery of marijuana's medical uses:
+A substantial increase in the number of recreational users in the 1970s contributed to the rediscovery of cannabis's medical uses:

-As the word spread, more and more patients started self-medicating with marijuana.
-However, marijuana's Schedule I status bars doctors from prescribing it and severely curtails research.
+As the word spread, more and more patients started self-medicating with cannabis.
+However, cannabis's Schedule I status bars doctors from prescribing it and severely curtails research.

 THE STRUGGLE IN COURT